 Dolphins living in captive conditions face circumstances vastly different than those of the ocean.
 The surroundings are bare and sterile, with little mental stimulation or diversion.
 Many captive dolphins are regularly treated with ulcer medication or antidepressant medication to alleviate the frustration of captivity.

-A Life of Training
+A Lifetime of Training

-Labeled as “positive reinforcement” or “operant conditioning”, dolphins are kept hungry enough so that they will comply with instructions from trainers, whether to learn new behaviors or to execute them during a performance of swim-with-dolphin encounter.
+Even captive-born dolphins must become accustomed to the human interactions required of them.
+This is accomplished, without exception, through food deprivation training.
+Labeled as “positive reinforcement” or “operant conditioning”, dolphins are kept hungry enough so that they will comply with instructions from trainers, whether to learn new behaviors or to execute them during a performance or tourist encounter.

 Understanding the intelligence and complexity of these species, as well as how they behave in the wild helps us understand that their natural ranges in the open ocean are where they thrive.
 It is vital that we continue to spread awareness about dolphins to help end exploitation in captivity, and to help wild dolphin populations stay healthy!

 Education is the first step to moving others to take action.
 Help spread the word about protecting dolphins!